turican0/remc2/README.md

 - Seperate Render and Simulation code so that game speed is not dependent of FPS (or fix FPS)
 - Add configuration options for Anaglyph 3D stereoscopic render (because you cannot get the original glasses anymore)
 - Enable local multiplayer without NETBIOS
-## STATUS: Code now runs thought the first level and more.
+## STATUS: Code now runs though the first level and more.
 Anyone with the GOG edition can download this repo, extract the Game Assets (from a legal GOG copy of the game) and run it.
 ## Steps: to build and run this code:
 - 1: Pull the vc-2019-build branch
 - 2: Build the code (you can only compile only 32-bit binary version atm)